 Consider a parent or caregiver interacting with a toddler who is just beginning to experience more complex emotions: the child may be overwhelmed by what they are feeling, unable to regulate themselves, and past their capacity to calm themselves down.
 When a caregiver steps in with a regulated and calm demeanor, acknowledges and identifies the emotion, offers good care, and helps the child begin to regulate, what the caregiver is offering is containment.
 The parent helps hold the emotion while the child can safely begin to soothe.

 These early experiences of containment are key in building secure attachments: a child can consistently depend on an adult to help create a safe relational space for self-regulation.
-Even adults who may not have had this opportunity for early containment experiences and may have different relational attachment styles can experience earned secure attachments within relationships that offer containment – whether a therapeutic relationship or with an attuned partner (*read more about attunement below!).
+Adults who may not have had this opportunity for early containment experiences and may have different relational attachment styles (like drama bonding or being anxiously attachment) can experience earned secure attachments within relationships that offer containment – whether a therapeutic relationship or with an attuned partner (*read more about attunement below!).

 Whether in early childhood, adolescence, or in adulthood – containment looks like being able to trust the other person in the relationship to be physically, emotionally, and mentally present with us.
 This looks like taking the time to be present with us – without distraction, having mental space to be with us and process emotions and experiences, communicating and responding in an empathic manner, and being boundaried in their interaction with us.